Social Emotional Development: Supporting children ages zero to three

 The following information was provided by Lauren Olivas, a Cal State San Bernardino Masters in Child Development student.

-The Importance of Social Emotional Development in Babies
+The Importance of Social Emotional Development in Infants ( Birth to 12 Months)

 Social-emotional development can be involved in everything you do with your baby; everyday interactions support their needs and growth!
 Here are some examples of how your baby may demonstrate their growth: